intuition-dev/INTUITION/_doc/docs/index.md

 ## How to install mbake

-From a command line such as Powershell, type:
+From a command line such as PowerShell, type:

 ```
    npm -g i mbake